opnsense/docs/source/manual/gui.rst

 ----------
 Form View
 ----------
-Lets take a look at how an advanced form may look like:
+Let's take a look at how an advanced form may look like:

 .. image:: images/proxy_form.png